calmm-js/partial.lenses/README.md

 The [`test/types.js`](./test/types.js) file contains contract or type predicates for the library primitives.
 Those are also used when running tests to check that the implementation matches the contracts.

-When you implement a new combinator, you will need to also add a type contract and a shadow implementation for the primitive.
+When you implement a new combinator, you will also need to add a contract for the combinator.

 When testing a partial optics, you should generally test both read and, usually more importantly, write behaviour including attempts to read `undefined` or